ziphra/long_reads/tools.md

 ## [LongQC](https://github.com/yfukasawa/LongQC)
-Don't work with compress fastq.
-Don't work recursivly.
+Dosen't work with compress fastq.
+Dosen't work recursivly.
 Another quality tool for long reads.
 It has 2 functionalities:

-- Sample QC: this accepts standard sequence file formats, Fastq, Fasta and subread BAM from PacBio sequencers, and users can check whether their data are ready to analysis or not.
-You don't need any reference, meta information, even quality score.
+- Sample QC: this accepts standard sequence file formats, Fastq, Fasta and subread BAM from PacBio sequencers, and users can check whether their data are ready to analyse or not.
+You don't need any reference, meta information, or even quality score.
 - Platform QC: this extracts and provides very fundamental stats for a run such as length or productivity in PacBio and some plots for productivity check for ONT.

 ### Install